aws-samples/aws-ml-data-lake-workshop/README.md

    1. Sign into the AWS management console.
    2. In the upper right hand of the console make sure you are in the desired region (eg: N Virginia)
-   3. Click on kinesis from the list of services.
+   3. Click on **Kinesis** from the list of services.
 You will arrive on the kinesis dashboard.
    4. On the Kinesis Dashboard, click **Data Stream** on the left panel and then click **Create** **Kinesis Stream**.
 If you do not see the panel but a welcome page, go ahead and click “**Get Started**”.
     ![](images/kinesis-001.png)
-   5. For Kinesis stream name, enter YourInitials_stream.
+   5. For Kinesis stream name, enter **YourInitials_stream**.
 Enter 1 for Number of Shards.
 Click on create Kinesis stream.
 The stream will be on creating status.
 Wait for stream to be in **ACTIVE** status.
     ![](images/kinesis-002.png)